 I struggle with doing a unit study in a big, memorable way (they’re so fun!) and need to be more content with doing things on a smaller scale.

-So for studying teeth, my girls and I are just checking out 2-3 books from the library, talking about teeth, and working on this set of teeth printables.
+So for studying teeth, my girls and I are just checking out 2-3 books from the library, talking about teeth, and working on this set of teeth activities.

-This packet of teeth printables is perfect for the Preschool and Kindergarten age range.
+This packet of teeth activities is perfect for the Preschool and Kindergarten age range.
 There are 6 printable pages included:

 → Solve the Tooth Maze – includes maze and small space for handwriting practice